jordibalcellss/semafor/README.md

 # semafor

-semafor is a network status monitor written in PHP.
+A network status monitor written in PHP.

 ## Description

 The web frontend shows the status of a series of hosts.
-It allows testing separately ICMP echo and specific ports.
+It allows testing ICMP echo and specific ports simultaneously.

 ## Configuration